CLBRITTON2/CLBRITTON2/README.md

 </h1>

 🔭 I'm currently participating in the Microsoft Software and Systems academy.
-:seedling: My focus is C#, but I also enjoy learning Unity, and Git during my free time.
+:seedling: My focus is C#, but I also enjoy learning Unity and Git during my free time.
 :mailbox: For any questions or inqueries about my projects you can reach me via Linkedin.

 <div id="badges" align="center">